Dan Campbell (singer): Early life

+Career

 The Wonder Years (2005–present)

 Campbell was originally part of a band called The Premier, which he "thought had a lot of potential," but "kind of couldn't get a foothold on anything," and the members chose to break up and attend college.
 The Wonder Years were supposed to be "just a fun thing to do on the side when we were bored."

 The band signed to No Sleep Records in 2007 and released their first full-length studio album, Get Stoked on It!, later that year.
 Campbell has largely disavowed the album, calling it an "unmitigated disaster."
 Sophomore effort The Upsides (2010), was released to critical acclaim, and propelled the band to the forefront of the pop punk scene.

 Shortly after the release of The Upsides, the band signed to Hopeless Records, and released follow-up album Suburbia I've Given You All and Now I'm Nothing the next year.
 The Upsides, Suburbia, and The Greatest Generation (2013) together make up a trilogy of albums surrounding Campbell's struggles with fear, loneliness, and feeling lost.

 Campbell suffered writer's block following the release of The Greatest Generation, and decided that he didn't "want to write about the suburban American experience anymore."
 Instead, the next Wonder Years album, No Closer to Heaven (2015), was a concept album surrounding the loss of a loved one.
 The band's follow-up album, Sister Cities (2018), similarly follows a thematic link of unity.
-Their most recent release, The Hum Goes On Forever (2022) is a stunning, beautiful, and honest reflection on parenthood and touches on themes from previous albums as well.

 Aaron West and the Roaring Twenties (2014–present)

 In 2013, Campbell created an acoustic side project, Aaron West and the Roaring Twenties, in an attempt to hone his guitar abilities.
 The project was originally intended to be a series of fictional vignettes, but he settled on writing "a whole album about one guy."
 Campbell cited the Mountain Goats album All Hail West Texas and the Weakerthans album Reunion Tour as influences, speaking to how they created such real, whole characters that I found myself invested in their lives and their stories."

 The project's first album, We Don't Have Each Other, was released on July 8, 2014 via Hopeless to largely positive reviews.
 The next year, Aaron West appeared as part of the Acoustic Basement segment of Warped Tour.
 A follow-up EP, Bittersweet, was released May 20, 2016, and the non-album single "Orchard Park" was released on October 5, 2017.
-Most recently, the project's sophomore LP, Routine Maintenance was released May 10, 2019.
+The project's sophomore LP, Routine Maintenance was released May 10, 2019.

+What is described as the final Aaron West album In Lieu of Flowers was released April 12th, 2024.